 Since the homework assignment has the purpose to prepare you for the in-class work, you will get no credit for any late homework assignment.
-For the mini-projects I & II you will write two page long papers (for due dates see syllabus) and you will present your results in a 15 min long talk.
+For the mini-project I you will write a two page long paper and you will present your results in a 5 min long talk.
+Mini-project II will happen in class.

-Grading (continued):

-Your participation in this course is essential and therefore 16% of your grade is on professionalism.
+Grading (continued): Your participation in this course is essential and therefore 10% of your grade is on professionalism.
 Attending and being on-time is mandatory.
 Professionalism also includes working as a team, being prepared for class and class participation.
 Therefore you may not do phone calls, texting, web-surfing or emailing during class.
 Attendance and participation are required for the following reasons: